 The Vagus Nerve Conveys Messages Between the Brain and Gut

-The vagus nerve is constantly sending updated sensory information about the state of the body's organs "upstream" to your brain via afferent nerves.
-In fact, 80-90% of the nerve fibers in the vagus nerve are dedicated to communicating the state of your viscera up to your brain.
+The vagus nerve constantly sends updated sensory information about the state of the body's organs "upstream" to your brain via afferent nerves.
+In fact, 80 to 90 percent of the nerve fibers in the vagus nerve are dedicated to communicating the state of your viscera up to your brain.

 The terms “afferent” and “efferent” typically refer to nerves that lead into or out of the brain.
 Afferent signals are sent from a nerve receptor into the brain while efferent signals are sent from the brain to the peripheral body.